carlasophie/QDB_algorithms/qiskit/README.md

 ```

-## Simulation of the QDB operations
+## Simulation of the QDB operations prepare and extend

 ```bash
 python prepare.py